ni/nimble/packages/nimble-components/src/table/specs/table-keyboard-navigation-hld.md

 ### Option 1: Diverge from ARIA guidelines

+It is important to note that the IxD document was originally created to align more with the ARIA `grid` pattern, and _not_ the `treegrid`, and some of the interactions described therein _do_ align with the `grid` pattern, but no longer would if we adopt the `treegrid`, which is the current recommendation.
+It's possible that if we had created the IxD document with the `treegrid` in mind originally that different decisions would have been made.

-If you consult the IxD document you will see that the design diverges from the above ARIA guidance in the follwing ways:
+If you consult the IxD document you will see that the design diverges from the above ARIA guidance for `treegrid` in the follwing ways:

 1. When a row is focused, pressing the left and right arrow keys will only move focus between the interactive elements in the row, regardless of whether there are multiple interactive elements in a given cell.